-- This document addressing digitization via flatbed scanning.
-Audio and Video items may be scanned at an ASU Library.
+- This document addresses digitization via flatbed scanning.
+Audio and Video items may be scanned at ASU Library.
 Email Matt Trobaugh for assistance with audiovisual materials.

 - Please scan documents with Optical Character Recognition (OCR) to create a text-searchable document.

 - Caution: very old photographic materials (e.g., glass plate photographs, journals) and materials with rough edges should be digitized using photography.

 - Email Matt Trobaugh for assistance with fragile items, very large works or audiovisual materials.